-How to care for devil's ivy
+How to Care for Devil's Ivy

 However, some people put the cutting directly in a pot with soil.
 I prefer it in the water, but you can have it either way.
 Devil's ivy likes to grow tangled and climbing, so it would be advisable to place a small log in the pot or stick that will allow it to climb.

 Once we have our devil's ivy in the pot, you must find a good place for it.
 They do not receive direct sunlight well but love bright places, so you have to find bright area for your plant that does not have direct sunlight.

 Notably, the devil's ivy likes humid environments.
 To achieve this atmosphere, we can do so by placing a saucer under the pot with some stones or by using a spray on the leaves.
 Make sure you know how to prune Devil's Ivy correctly in order to keep it healthy at all times.

 Repotting will take place once a year and preferably during springtime.
 You should cut some of the longest stems if you don't want it to grow any larger and make sure to plant it in a similar sized pot.

-If you'd like to read similar articles to How to care for devil's ivy, we recommend you browse around our Gardening & plants category.
+If you'd like to read similar articles to How to Care for Devil's Ivy, we recommend you browse around our Gardening & plants category.

 - Avoid changing the devil's ivy pot a lot.
 Not before every two years.